soulus98/PoGo-profile-level-scanner/README.md

 prefix|The bot command prefix for your server

 #### Roles:
-These must be snowflakes. i.e a number of a certain length Setting|Function
+These must be snowflakes. i.e a string of numbers of a certain length Setting|Function
 -------|--------
 level30Role|The "Success" role.
 Intended to be the gate to the rest of the server level40Role|The level 40 role.
 Intended to be a vanity role level50Role|The level 50 role.
-Intended to be a vanity role modRole|The moderator role that gets tagged when a screenshot fails serverID|The ID for your server, I have already pre-set this to 423803939582902277 (pokemon go raids) so that it doesn't immediately leave when you add it. lol screenshotChannel|The ID for the channel to be scanned for screenshots
+Intended to be a vanity role modRole|The moderator role that gets tagged when a screenshot fails serverID|The ID for your server, This is 423803939582902277 for Pokemon Go Raids.
+Set it so that it doesn't immediately leave when you add it. lol screenshotChannel|The ID for the channel to be scanned for screenshots blacklistRole|The role, manually given, that the bot will ignore for screenshots

 serverID and screenshotChannel should probably be set before launching the bot.
 It might freak out otherwise.

 ## Licence
-Copyright (C) Soul Green - All Rights Reserved Unauthorized use of this code is prohibited without express permission
+Copyright (C) Soul Green - All Rights Reserved
+Unauthorized use of this code is prohibited without express permission

 ## Final words